John Kerry 2004 presidential campaign: Democratic Convention

-At the Democratic National Convention in Boston from July 26 to July 29, 2004, Kerry made his Vietnam War experience a prominent theme.
+At the Democratic National Convention in Boston from July 26 to 29, 2004, Kerry made his Vietnam War experience a prominent theme.
 In accepting the nomination, he began his speech with, "I'm John Kerry and I'm reporting for duty."

 Following his official nomination at the convention, Kerry received only a small bounce in the polls and remained effectively tied with his opponent, Bush.
 This was the first time in recent political history that a candidate failed to receive a substantial boost in post-convention poll numbers.
 Some political pundits attributed this small boost to the unusually small number of undecided voters as compared with previous presidential elections.

 Debates

 On March 13, while at a speaking engagement in Quincy, Illinois site of one of the historic Lincoln-Douglas debates, Kerry challenged Bush to a series of monthly debates.
 The Bush campaign declined the challenge.

 On September 20, the Bush campaign and the Kerry campaign jointly released a memorandum of understanding between the two campaigns.
 The 32-page MOU covered in minute detail many aspects of the staging and format for the presidential and vice-presidential debates.

 On September 30, Kerry and Bush debated at University of Miami in Coral Gables, Florida in the first of three scheduled debates.
 This debate focused on foreign policy issues.
 Polls conducted immediately following the debate suggests that a majority of undecided voters believe that Kerry fared better than Bush did.

 On October 8, Kerry and Bush debated at Washington University in St. Louis in a town-hall style debate, with the questions asked by the audience of undecided voters.
 Polls were split as to who won this debate, as Bush's performance was greatly improved.

 On October 13, Kerry and Bush debated at Arizona State University in Tempe, Arizona.
 The focus of this debate was domestic policy issues.
 Again, polls were split, but more indicated a win for Kerry than Bush.

 Additionally, on October 5, the vice presidential candidates Senator John Edwards and Vice President Dick Cheney engaged in a debate at Case Western Reserve University in Cleveland, Ohio.